 The treatment you are offered will depend on the features of the leukaemia, and your age and general health.

-Treatment options start with first-line treatment, which aims to reduce the number of CLL cells and get the disease under control.
-Although most people respond well to treatment, it’s likely that the disease will come back (recur) in some people, and they will have further treatment known as second-line treatment.
+Treatment will aim to get the disease under control.
+This is known as first-line treatment.
+Although most people respond well to treatment, it’s likely that the disease will come back (relapse) in some people.
+They may have further treatment known as second-line treatment.